donacianojesus/valorant-dpi-converter/README.md

 A simple tool to convert mouse sensitivity when changing DPI settings in VALORANT without doing the math manually.

+For simplification, you can try out the web version here: [https://donacianojesus.github.io/valorant-dpi-converter/dpi_converter.html]

 ## What it does

 When you change your mouse DPI, you need to adjust your in-game sensitivity to maintain the same "feel" and muscle memory.
 This tool calculates the exact sensitivity you need so your crosshair movement stays consistent.